- Government Documents

 Library hours change during the academic year, depending on whether or not classes are in session.
 Special Collections and University Archives hours vary from Alexander Library hours.
 Check hours posted online or in the libraries for exceptions and changes.
 Maps and directions to the Camden, New Brunswick/Piscataway, and Newark campuses and to individual libraries are available at the Rutgers University Libraries website under Hours and Directions.

-Licensing agreements between the Rutgers University Libraries and most of our database vendors limit off-site access to databases to current Rutgers students, faculty, and staff.
+QuickSearch searches our local catalog (most of the materials acquired by the Libraries since 1975), as well as most of our databases, from a single interface.
+It does not include the holdings of the Rutgers Law School.
+While QuickSearch is accessible on- or off-site to any member of the public, licensing agreements between the Rutgers University Libraries and most of our database vendors limit off-site access to databases to current Rutgers students, faculty, and staff.
+Off-site access to individual subject databases is also limited to current Rutgers students, faculty, and staff.
 Members of the public are welcome to register for a guest account and access databases on-site from our guest computers.
 Please bring a government issued ID and speak with a librarian or staff member at a reference or circulation desk to set up an account.
 Guest accounts provide a limited amount of time per day to use these computers.

 Libraries and Collections at Rutgers